 The virus is closely related to the West Nile, Zika, yellow fever and dengue viruses.
-All are transmitted by mosquitoes called flaviviruses, which cause serious illness in humans and animals.
+All are transmitted by mosquitoes or ticks and may cause serious illness in humans and animals.
 The virus is also passed from pig to pig and may survive in the absence of mosquitoes.

 Domesticated pigs and wading birds of Asia are the usual animal reservoirs and some 68,000 human cases are reported each year, mainly from China, Korea, the Indian Subcontinent and South East Asia.

 Most cases have no symptoms, but in those developing headaches, fever, vomiting and central nervous symptoms, mortality rates may reach 30%.
 Neurological deficits (Parkinsonism, spastic paralysis or mental retardation) may affect 30-50% of those surviving.

 An outbreak of Japanese encephalitis in the Torres Strait Islands and the northern extremity of Cape York in March 1995 raised concern that this arbovirus may become established in feral pigs in northern Australia.
 The first case recorded in mainland Australia was diagnosed on Cape York in March 1998.